Ontario Field Crop Report

 Technical information can also be obtained at the OMAFRA Field Crops Webpage and Crop Pest Ontario.
 Referenced OMAFRA Publications include the Agronomy Guide for Field Crops (Publication 811), the Field Crop Protection Guide (Publication 812), Guide to Weed Control (Publication 75), and Ontario Weeds (Publication 505).
 These can be obtained from your OMAFRA Resource Centre, or by calling 1-800-668-9938.

-The 2010 corn growing season was excellent!
-Conditions early in the season were very conducive to early planting.
-The 2010 growing season was characterized by adequate rainfall in nearly all parts of the province; a distinct lack of stress during flowering allowed for excellent pollination.
-Ontario Crop Heat Unit (CHU) accumulation was above the 30 year normal for nearly all locations in the province.
-For example, the CHU accumulation (May 1 to season-end) at London was 8% above normal, Mount Forest was 5% above normal and Ottawa was 4% above the 30 year normal.
+The 2011 corn growing season had a bit of everything; ugly, bad and excellent!
+Conditions early in the season were not conducive to planting, as April was relatively cool and May was significantly wetter than normal.
+Corn planting dragged on to mid-June in some parts of the province.
+Dry weather in July stressed the crop but August rainfall made for an excellent grain filling period.
+By the end of the season the Ontario Crop Heat Unit (CHU) accumulation was marginally above the 30 year normal for most locations in the province.
+For example, the CHU accumulation (May 1 to season-end) at London was 4% above normal, Mount Forest was 3% above normal and Ottawa was 6% above the 30 year normal.

-The 2010 harvested grain corn acreage was 1,860,000 acres (753,000 ha).
-The early start to the season coupled with high CHUs and good harvest conditions meant that virtually all the crop was harvested before winter set in.
+The 2011 harvested grain corn acreage will be approximately 1.85 million acres (749,000 ha).
+The relatively open fall coupled with high CHUs and reasonable harvest conditions meant that virtually all the crop was harvested before December 15.

-Optimism is high for corn in 2011 due to the high productivity of the corn crop in 2010 and more favourable commodity prices.
+Optimism is high for corn in 2012 due to the high productivity of the corn crop in the past two years.
 This is tempered somewhat by increasing input prices including fertilizer, seed, and land rents.
-Other areas of particular interest in 2011 include, 1) monitoring WBC development and in some areas focusing on hybrids that offer genetic protection, and 2) nitrogen and other input recommendations in the face of higher yield expectations.
+Other areas of particular interest in 2012 include, 1) hybrid selection or fungicide application for improved ear mould and vomitoxin suppression 2) monitoring WBC development and in some areas focusing on hybrids that offer genetic protection, and 2) examining fertilizer input recommendations in the face of increasing yield expectations.

 For more information: